Parabolic quasi-contact cone structures with an infinitesimal symmetry: Introduction

 \subsection{Outline of the article and main results}

 In \ref{sec:quasi-contact-cone} we introduce the class of parabolic quasi-contact cone structures and their characteristic properties.
-The section starts with a brief review of filtered manifolds, Cartan geometries and parabolic geometries in \ref{sec:background} and then provides definitions of the structures studied in this article in \ref{sec-defquasi}.
-In order to view parabolic quasi-contact cone structures in a uniform way, we lift the geometric structure from the original manifold $\tilde{M}$ to the total space $\tilde{\cC}\subset\mathbb{P}\tilde{M}$ of the bundle of projectivized cones.
-This is done in \ref{sec-descriptionofquasicontactcone} using the correspondence space construction \cite{Cap-corr}.
-More precisely, Proposition \ref{prop-qcontactcone} shows that parabolic quasi-contact cone structures are locally equivalent to regular and normal parabolic geometries $(\tilde{\mathcal{G}}\to\tilde{\mathcal{C}},\tilde{\psi})$ of type $(\g,Q)$, where $(\g,Q)$ is one of the types $(G_2,P_{12})$, $(B_3,P_{23})$, $(A_3,P_{123})$, $(B_n,P_{12})$ for $n\geq3$, and $(D_n,P_{12})$ for $n\geq 4$.
+The section starts with a brief review of general theory of filtered manifolds, Cartan geometries and parabolic geometries in \ref{sec:background}.
+It then provides definitions of $(2,3,5)$ distributions, $(3,6)$ distributions and causal structures in \ref{sec-defquasi}.
+In order to view $(2,3,5)$ distributions, $(3,6)$ distributions, indefinite conformal structures and more general causal structures in a uniform way, we lift the geometric structure from the original manifold $\tilde{M}$ to the total space $\tilde{\cC}\subset\mathbb{P}\tilde{M}$ of the bundle of projectivized cones.
+This is done in \ref{sec-descriptionofquasicontactcone} using the canonical parabolic geometries associated to these structures and the correspondence space construction \cite{Cap-corr}.
+More precisely, Proposition \ref{prop-qcontactcone} shows that $(2,3,5)$ distributions, $(3,6)$ distributions and causal structures are locally equivalent to regular and normal parabolic geometries $(\tilde{\mathcal{G}}\to\tilde{\mathcal{C}},\tilde{\psi})$ of type $(\g,Q)$, where $(\g,Q)$ is one of the types $(G_2,P_{12})$, $(B_3,P_{23})$, $(A_3,P_{123})$, $(B_n,P_{12})$ for $n\geq3$, and $(D_n,P_{12})$ for $n\geq 4$.
 Since for these types of parabolic geometries a certain Lie algebra cohomology condition is satisfied, any geometry from this class is completely determined by a bracket-generating distribution $T^{-1}\tilde{\cC}\subset T\tilde{\cC}$.
-We then characterize the symbol algebras $\q_{-}=\q_{-k}\oplus\cdots\oplus\q_{-1}$ of these distributions in Proposition \ref{prop-qcontactgrading}.
+We then define parabolic quasi-contact cone structures in terms of these types of bracket generating distributions, Definition \ref{def-parabolicquasicontact}, and subsequently characterize the symbol algebras $\q_{-}=\q_{-k}\oplus\cdots\oplus\q_{-1}$ of these distributions in Proposition \ref{prop-qcontactgrading}.
 In particular, this identifies parabolic quasi-contact cone structures with a subclass of the non-rigid parabolic Monge geometries considered in \cite{ANN-Monge}.

 In \ref{sec:conf-quasi-sympl} we introduce a class of geometric structures that we call \emph{parabolic almost conformally quasi-symplectic} (PACQ) structures, following the terminology in \cite{CS-cont1}.
 The structures are introduced as certain types of filtered $G$-structures in \ref{sec:PACQ-structure-def}.
 A PACQ structure on an odd dimensional manifold $\cC$ is comprised of a bracket-generating distribution $T^{-1}\cC\subset T\cC$ together with an additional reduction of structure group (see Definition \ref{def-qsymplectic}).
 The symbol algebras $\mfk_{-}$ of the distributions $T^{-1}\cC$ are quotients of the symbol algebras $\q_{-}$ of parabolic quasi-contact structures introduced in \ref{sec:quasi-contact-cone}, namely, one has $\mfk_{-}\cong \q_{-}/\q_{-k}$.
 In more concrete terms, the class of PACQ structures includes: \begin{enumerate} \item geometries of scalar fourth order ODEs up to contact transformations, \item pairs of third order ODEs up to point transformations, \item \emph{orthopath geometries}, which are defined as path geometries (equivalently, systems of second order ODEs up to point transformations) together with an additional geometric data that can be viewed as a conformal class $[\bh]$ of symmetric bundle metrics on the vertical bundle $\mathcal{V}$ of the projection $\mathbb{P}TM\to M$. \end{enumerate}